 Last year the people of the United Kingdom voted in a referendum to leave the European Union by a small majority.
 This immediately divided the nation in a number of ways and plunged the UK into a complex crisis, not least constitutional.
 These divisions seem to have deepened and there are ominous signs pointing to a potential breakup of the United Kingdom.
-The UK government also seems to be pursuing a ‘hard’ Brexit, that is leaving the single market in addition to the EU.
 I voted for the UK to remain in the EU, believing that to be the best way forward for the country and Europe as a whole.

 But worse was to follow the referendum.
 There was an immediate political vacuum, with no plan for what a post-Brexit UK (or disUnited Kingdom) would look like.
 In addition to this, it emerged that politicians (especially in the Leave campaign) mislead the population with promises from which they backtracked.

 Many will say this was the democratic will of the people, but there is more to this than meets the eye, and more than I have the time or inclination to go into.
 Suffice it to say that many voted Leave for a variety of reasons (some simply as a protest vote) and some regretted the decision, not realising we would actually leave (unbelievable, but true), or became concerned for the negative consequences – for which we were warned.

 One of the most worrying concerns of Brexit is the increasingly negative atmosphere towards immigrants and refugees which has resulted in increased hate crimes.
 We can all do something positive to help by reaching out in solidarity and respecting everyone.